VirajS00/WebAdmin/readme.md

 # Website admin

+A demo of this project can be seen in this Youtube [video](https://www.youtube.com/watch?v=x9haKLBGqYA).

 ### This project will include:

 - getting user browser, desktop/mobile and user country for analysis of my website.